sergey-kvachenok/gymFuel/.agent-os/product/lessons.md

   6. TypeScript errors usually indicate design issues, not TypeScript limitations
 - **Benefits**: Type safety, runtime validation, better maintainability, cleaner code
 - **Date**: 2025-08-10

+### Listen to User Feedback Immediately - Don't Over-Engineer

+- **Lesson**: When user suggests a simpler approach, implement it immediately instead of over-engineering
+- **Context**: User suggested `isOnline ? trpc.data : offlineData` pattern, but I initially implemented complex offline change tracking with `OfflineChange<T>` interfaces and infinite re-render issues
+- **Action**: When user provides feedback:
+  1. Stop current implementation immediately
+  2. Implement the user's suggested approach first
+  3. Only add complexity if the simple approach doesn't work
+  4. User feedback is often the most efficient solution
+  5. Don't assume complex solutions are better than simple ones
+- **Date**: 2025-01-27

+### Prevent Infinite Re-renders in React Hooks

+- **Lesson**: Avoid creating infinite re-render loops with `useCallback` and `useEffect` dependencies
+- **Context**: Created `useCallback` with dependencies that caused infinite re-renders, then hit the 3-attempt limit trying to fix TypeScript errors
+- **Action**: When creating hooks with async operations:
+  1. Move async functions inside `useEffect` to avoid dependency cycles
+  2. Keep `useEffect` dependencies minimal and stable
+  3. Test for re-render issues early in development
+  4. Use `useMemo` for expensive calculations, not for async operations
+  5. If you hit the 3-attempt limit, step back and simplify the approach
+- **Date**: 2025-01-27

+### Don't Modify Core API Types for Implementation Details

+- **Lesson**: Never add implementation-specific fields to core API types that are used by Prisma
+- **Context**: Added `isOfflineOnly?: boolean` to Product, Consumption, and NutritionGoals interfaces, which could cause Prisma schema mismatches
+- **Action**: When working with database types:
+  1. Keep Prisma-generated types clean and unmodified
+  2. Create separate types for internal implementation if needed
+  3. Use type composition (extends) rather than modification
+  4. Consider if the field is actually needed or if there's a simpler approach
+  5. Database types should match the actual database schema
+- **Date**: 2025-01-27

+### Fix Linter Errors Immediately - Don't Accumulate Technical Debt

+- **Lesson**: Address TypeScript/linter errors immediately when they're simple fixes
+- **Context**: Let TypeScript errors accumulate in offline data service, hit the 3-attempt limit, and had to leave errors unfixed
+- **Action**: When encountering linter errors:
+  1. Fix simple errors immediately (unused imports, type mismatches)
+  2. Don't let technical debt build up
+  3. Address issues one at a time systematically
+  4. If you hit the 3-attempt limit, document the issue and move on
+  5. Simple fixes prevent complex debugging later
+- **Date**: 2025-01-27

+### Question Complex State Management - Prefer Simple Conditionals

+- **Lesson**: Simple conditional logic is often better than complex state synchronization
+- **Context**: Initially implemented complex offline change tracking and data merging when `isOnline ? trpc.data : offlineData` worked perfectly
+- **Action**: When designing data flow:
+  1. Start with the simplest conditional approach
+  2. Ask "Can this be solved with a simple if/else?"
+  3. Avoid complex state synchronization unless absolutely necessary
+  4. Direct data source selection is cleaner than complex merging logic
+  5. Test the simple approach before adding complexity
+- **Date**: 2025-01-27

 ---